hp9430/Analyzing-IMLS-grants-data/README.md

 • Clear representation of latitude and longitude on the US map, which clearly shows the distribution of grants all over the US.

 • Formed relationship between GDP of state and the grants awarded to it.

+Refer IMLS.png file to see all insights of the data.